Dehghanni/Teofl/Writing.md

 unpleasantly surprising is the fact that …

-Obviously, some acute problems would crop up that constitute a serious threat to the future.
+Alas, and obviously, some acute problems would crop up that constitute a serious threat to the future.
 Therefore, prompt action must be taken, otherwise, a terrible fate awaits us in the not too distant future.

 Otherwise, a spirit of hopelessness may pervade society.